 Note that your link only enables streaming on one device at a time.
 If you start viewing on your tablet and then switch to your laptop, the stream will be available only on the laptop and no longer on the tablet.
-If you wish to view on multiple devices simultaneously, you will need to register multiple times to receive different viewing links.
+If you wish to view on multiple devices simultaneously, you will need to purchase more than one virtual ticket to receive different viewing links.

 There are several options for connecting to your television.
 Once you have selected a method, we recommend testing it out prior to viewing the show.
 You can use this video as a sample video while testing your connection.